A Methodological Analysis of Empirical Studies in Quantum Software Testing: Programs Under Test

 In detail, a CUT for \textbf{universal} QST can be formally represented by a quantum channel $\mathcal{E}_{c}\in \mathcal{L}(\mathcal{L}(\mathcal{H}))$, which is determined by a pair of the PUT and the possible classical input $c$ specified by a test case $t$.
 We prefer the representation of a quantum channel $\mathcal{E}_c$ instead of a unitary operator $U_c$, since special quantum programs like Quantum Teleportation involve intermediate quantum measurement during the qubit evolution, which mathematically breaks down the unitarity of the quantum operation.

-Figure~\ref{fig: PUT_versus_CUT} presents an example of a 3-qubit \textbf{Quantum Fourier Transform (QFT)}, where the displayed two PUTs are written in different programming languages but can be mapped to the same quantum circuits.
+The two concepts, PUT and CUT, help distinguish among quantum programs with different code abstractions, and outline the underlying gap between code structures and abstract models.
+Figure~\ref{fig: PUT_versus_CUT} presents an example of a 3-qubit Quantum Fourier Transform (QFT), where the displayed two PUTs are written in different programming languages but can be mapped to the same quantum circuits.
 More particularly, we classify the two PUTs into a \textit{low-level quantum program} and a \textit{high-level quantum program} according to their degree of code abstraction.
 A high-level quantum program specifies quantum algorithms or subroutines using abstract constructs and may incorporate classical control logic, whereas a low-level quantum program explicitly describes quantum circuits at the gate level, exposing qubits and quantum operations.
 Note that the above-mentioned level is not determined by the programming language, as code written in a high-level language may still exhibit a low level of abstraction.
 For example, the following two code snippets manifest the same level of code abstraction: ``\texttt{qc.h(2)}'' in Python and ``\texttt{h q[2]}'' in OpenQASM.
 Back to the figure, the left PUT is a high-level quantum program written in Python, which is scalable for execution and readable for developers.
 The quantum subroutine of this PUT is associated with the argument \texttt{n} that indicates the number of input qubits.
 Valid arguments yield a family of potential quantum circuits (i.e., CUTs), and only the instance \texttt{n=3} results in the CUT shown at the bottom of this figure.
-By contrast, the PUT in the right is a low-level quantum program written in OpenQASM, and commonly serves as an intermediate representation targeting quantum hardware.
+By contrast, the PUT in the right is a low-level quantum program written in OpenQASM and commonly serves as an intermediate representation targeting quantum hardware.
 Mostly, there is a one-to-one correspondence between a low-level quantum program and its quantum circuit.
 This is because OpenQASM programs do not rely on external arguments, and their code models the behavior of a fixed circuit, which explains why we do not consider the classical inputs $c$ in test cases for OpenQASM PUTs.